-An alligator leather wallet is not just an accessory, it’s a statement of taste, an heirloom in the making.
-But like all fine things, it requires proper attention.
-The good news: cleaning alligator leather at home is entirely manageable when you follow the right process.
-The bad news: the wrong approach can cause irreversible damage.
+An alligator leather wallet is more than an accessory; it’s a statement of taste and a future heirloom.
+Like all fine things, it needs proper care.
+The good news is you can clean alligator leather at home if you follow the right steps.
+Using the wrong method, however, can cause permanent damage.

-This step-by-step guide from Giuseppe Lombardi’s craftsmen will walk you through exactly how to clean your alligator wallet safely and effectively.
+This step-by-step guide from Giuseppe Lombardi’s craftsmen shows you how to clean your alligator wallet safely and effectively.

 What You’ll Need